mlinproduction/mlinproduction.github.io/index.md

 Students must bring a laptop with
 - Linux/MacOS
 - Python 3.6
-- You favorite IDE (examples: vim, Sublime, PyCharm... emacs?)
+- You favorite IDE (examples: Vim, Sublime, PyCharm, Emacs...)

 # Registration

 Please register via [this form](https://forms.gle/LWkXdaLKnwDjxcpZ7)

 The class size will be limited to 20 people.
-We reserve the right to cancel the course if there are less than X registrations.
-While we will try to accomodate everyone interested, and in order to maximize the chances of a succesful learning experience, we also reserve the right to select students based on their experience level.
+While we will try to accomodate everyone interested, we also reserve the right to select students based on their experience level, in order to maximize the chances of a succesful learning experience (in groups with similar knowledge).

 *Price*: 350 euros per person